PatWie/tensorflow-cmake/README.md

 # TensorFlow CMake/C++ Collection

 Just a dead-simple way to run saved models from TensorFlow (>= v1.9.0) in different languages **without** messing around with bazel.
-All examples are based on CMake.
+All contained examples use CMake as the build system.

 | example | pip-only dependency | CI-tested | explanation |
 | ------ | ------ | ------ | ------ |